Valparaiso hosts Osei-Bonsu and Missouri State

 BOTTOM LINE: Missouri State visits Valparaiso after Michael Osei-Bonsu scored 21 points in Missouri State’s 63-58 loss to the UIC Flames.

 The Beacons have gone 9-6 in home games.
-Valparaiso is second in the MVC with 9.1 offensive rebounds per game led by Kasper Sepp averaging 2.4.
+Valparaiso is sixth in the MVC scoring 76.1 points while shooting 43.2% from the field.

-The Bears are 2-14 in conference games.
-Missouri State is sixth in the MVC giving up 71.1 points while holding opponents to 46.7% shooting.
+The Bears are 2-14 against MVC opponents.
+Missouri State is 7-8 in games decided by at least 10 points.

-Valparaiso averages 76.1 points, 5.0 more per game than the 71.1 Missouri State allows.
-Missouri State averages 69.0 points per game, 6.3 fewer points than the 75.3 Valparaiso allows.
+Valparaiso is shooting 43.2% from the field this season, 3.5 percentage points lower than the 46.7% Missouri State allows to opponents.
+Missouri State has shot at a 45.5% rate from the field this season, 1.1 percentage points fewer than the 46.6% shooting opponents of Valparaiso have averaged.

 TOP PERFORMERS: Cooper Schwieger is scoring 14.8 points per game with 7.5 rebounds and 0.8 assists for the Beacons.
-All Wright is averaging 17.4 points and 2.3 rebounds while shooting 39.0% over the last 10 games.
+All Wright is averaging 17.4 points over the last 10 games.

-Osei-Bonsu is averaging 11.4 points and 7.3 rebounds for the Bears.
-Dez White is averaging 11.3 points over the last 10 games.
+Dez White is shooting 39.3% and averaging 14.4 points for the Bears.
+Osei-Bonsu is averaging 13.9 points over the last 10 games.

 LAST 10 GAMES: Beacons: 1-9, averaging 71.8 points, 28.1 rebounds, 11.0 assists, 6.2 steals and 3.2 blocks per game while shooting 42.3% from the field.
 Their opponents have averaged 79.5 points per game.